 Head to Nationals Park to experience one of baseball’s most exciting teams.

-The Washington Nationals, champions of the National League East in 2016 and 2017, are back in action this spring and summer with an exciting schedule, plenty of home runs and, of course, Racing Presidents.
+The Washington Nationals, 2019 World Series Champions, are back in action this spring and summer with an exciting schedule, plenty of home runs and, of course, Racing Presidents.

 The History of the Washington Nationals

 After a 33-year absence, Major League Baseball in Washington was revived with the arrival of the Nationals in 2005.
 The Nats played their first three seasons at RFK Stadium before moving into Nationals Park, a state-of-the-art facility in the bustling Capitol Riverfront neighborhood, in 2008.